Delicious White Turnip Recipes: From Roasting to Sauteing

 You can also add other vegetables to your turnip mash, like carrots, parsnips, or potatoes.
 If you’re feeling adventurous, try adding a pinch of smoked paprika or a tablespoon of sour cream.
 These additions add another layer of flavour and depth to the mash.

-Part 8: Turnip Fritters: A Crispy Treat
+Part 8: turnip fritters: A Crispy Treat

 Turnip fritters are a delicious and satisfying snack or appetizer.
 They're crispy on the outside and soft and fluffy on the inside, making them a wonderful play of textures.
 They're also a great way to use up leftover turnips, and they're surprisingly easy to make.